Mellanox/vnf_acceleration_example/README.md

 eth / ipv4 / udp / gtp teid is 1234 type 255 / ipv4 src is 13.10.10.10 / tcp
 This function need to run in switchdev mode (i.e, -a 81:00.0,representor=0).

+Symmetric RSS example:

+This example creates one flow for Uplink which matchs on: eth / ipv4 / udp / gtp geid is 1234 type 255 / ipv4 src is 2.0.0.1 / tcp
+The inner ipv4 src address is UE's IP.

+The other flow is for Downlink which matchs on: eth / ipv4 dst is 2.0.0.1 / tcp
+The ipv4 dst address is UE's IP, which is as same as Uplink's src address.
+By using symmetric RSS key and hash on field IP src and dst fields, the Uplink and downlink of the same session should go to the same queue but different session will be spreaded on RSS queues.

 How to run the Application:

 Clone the Mellanox DPDK from: